freer4/stackagejs/README.md

 TODO define a standard not-implemented response for the API

 These properties exist on the Container:

-_equals(prop, spec) sets up an equals query for Filter API consumption.
+- `_equals(prop, spec)` sets up an equals query for Filter API consumption.
 Returns a FilterQuery object.
-_contains(prop, spec) sets up a contains query for Filter API consumption.
+- `_contains(prop, spec)` sets up a contains query for Filter API consumption.
 Returns a FilterQuery object.
-_startsWith(prop, spec) sets up a startsWith query for Filter API consumption.
+- `_startsWith(prop, spec)` sets up a startsWith query for Filter API consumption.
 Returns a FilterQuery object.
-_endsWith(prop, spec) sets up an endsWith query for Filter API consumption.
+- `_endsWith(prop, spec)` sets up an endsWith query for Filter API consumption.
 Returns a FilterQuery object.
-_filter(filterQuery) skips the chaining and takes a FilterQuery object directly.
+- `_filter(filterQuery)` skips the chaining and takes a FilterQuery object directly.
 Calls the FilerQuery’s _go method, returns the resulting promise

 FilterQuery object properties:

-_go reference to the _go function
+- `_go()` Performs the Filter API call, or gets cashed result if present.
+Returns an object TODO define this object, needs promise and reference to future PK array of results.
+- `_queries` array of query objects constructed for this filter
+- `_subset` array of PKs in the current Container for records to restrict this filter to
+- `_doRefresh` - bool indicating if a data refresh is requested, default false.
+If false, _go may use existing filter result if it exists
-_queries array of query objects constructed for this filter _subset array of PKs in the current Container for records to restrict this filter to _doRefresh - bool indicating if a data refresh is requested _refresh() - forces this query to call the API whether or not there’s a cached return for it.
+- `_refresh(bool)` - forces this query to call the API whether or not there’s a cached return for it.
 Returns this FilterQuery object.
-_go() - Calls the Filter API with the built query.
-Returns a Promise.
-_equals, _contains, _startsWith, and _endWith methods as shortcut references to those of the same names on the Container, and return this FilterQuery object
+- `_equals()`, `_contains()`, `_startsWith()`, and `_endWith()` methods as shortcut references to those of the same names on the Container, and return this FilterQuery object

-query object format: {
+query object format:

-prop - a string, dot-notated path to the property being filtered on spec - the value to test against subset - an array of PKs in the current Container for records to restrict this filter to }
+- `prop` a string, dot-notated path to the property being filtered on

-_subset(pks) - sets the subset property on the given
+- `spec` the value to test against

 ### Central Class